- In 2019 we were deep into a giant AI bubble, and little published around AI is true.

-Now, if these AI/data science projects don’t work, then what does that say about the expensive Big Data projects that companies invested all that money in?
+If these AI/data science projects don’t work, what does that say about the expensive Big Data projects in that companies invested all that money?
 That is right.
 Much of it was wasted.

 The industry is not asking the right questions and analyzing the lack of positive outcomes from AI projects.
 One showcase example of this is IBM Watson.

 - IBM has been lying about Watson AI for over ten years.

 - IBM has spent billions on Watson and had problems understanding how to train Watson to solve medical research problems and failed to harmonize different data sets.

 - The curious thing is that IBM continues to sell AI projects.
 IBM claims to have 20,000 AI projects ongoing.
 However, these projects have been sold on false promises.

 - IBM does not possess any AI capabilities that other entities in the space do not own, and the field of AI is filled with false claims.

 Even if a company employs many people familiar with running significant AI/ML algorithms, there is little evidence that these algorithms work.
 There are further problems with formatting data as it turns out that data lakes are even more challenging to convert into a usable form than previously thought.